PhoenixAran/PhoenixAran.github.io/_posts/2021-01-17-player-state-machine.md

 Pick what animation to play based on what the player is currently doing and which direction they are facing.

 ### Check pressed buttons callbacks
-One pretty cool thing about this player controller implementation is that it allows for dynamic callbacks to be used for each individual buttons.
-Here is what it looks like when we button callbacks are assigned.
+One pretty cool thing about this player controller implementation is that it allows for dynamic callbacks to be used for each individual button.
+Here is what it looks like when we configure controls any button that is not the dpad / left joystick.

 ~~~
 addPressInteraction('x', function(player) {